Statute of Limitations in Nevada

 What Is a Statute of Limitations?

-In Nevada, the statute of limitations for personal injury claims resulting from a car accident is two years from the date of the accident (NRS 11.190(4)(e)).
-However, if the victim of the car accident is a minor, the statute of limitations is “tolled” or paused until they reach the age of 18.
+Under certain conditions, the statute of limitations can be suspended or “tolled” for a period of time.
+This might happen, for example, if the defendant is a minor, out of the state, or in prison.
+The statute of limitations is “tolled” or paused for car accident victims who are minors until the minor reaches the age of 18.
 Once the minor turns 18, they will have two years to file a personal injury claim.

-Several factors can affect the statute of limitations in car accident claims, and understanding these factors can help ensure you file your lawsuit within the appropriate time frame.
+Several factors can affect the statute of limitations in car accident claims, and understanding these factors can help ensure you file your personal injury lawsuit within the appropriate time frame.

 Government Entity Involvement

 Suppose your car accident involves a government entity, such as a city bus or a government-owned vehicle.
 In that case, you may need to follow specific procedures and meet shorter deadlines for filing a claim.
 These deadlines usually differ from the standard two-year statute of limitations and often require filing a notice of claim within a shorter period.
-Consulting an experienced car accident attorney can help you navigate this process and ensure your claim complies with the applicable rules and deadlines.
+Consulting an experienced car accident attorney can simplify the process and ensure your claim complies with the applicable rules and deadlines.

 Multiple Defendants